kgateway-dev/community/GOVERNANCE.md

 Our governance builds on top of definitions from other documents, review the following files for relevant information:

-- [`ROLES.md`](./ROLES.md) for the different roles with the project.
+- [ROLES.md](./ROLES.md) for the different roles with the project.
-- [`MAINTAINERS.md`](./MAINTAINERS.md) for the project maintainers, including their organizational affiliation.
+- [MAINTAINERS.md](./MAINTAINERS.md) for the project maintainers, including their organizational affiliation.
 - [Code of Conduct](./CODE-OF-CONDUCT.md) for our code of conduct.

 ## Voting

 While most business in K8sGateway is conducted by "[lazy consensus](https://community.apache.org/committers/lazyConsensus.html)", periodically the Maintainers may need to vote on specific actions or changes.
 The following rules govern our voting process, unless otherwise stated for a specific purpose.

+- A vote begins when an issue with the label `call to vote` is submitted.
 - A simple majority decides the vote outcome.
-- A vote is cast when a project maintainer emotes thumbs-up or thumbs-down (👍 or 👎) on the GitHub PR in dispute.
+- A vote is cast when a project maintainer emotes thumbs-up or thumbs-down (👍 or 👎) on the GitHub "call to vote" issue.
 - No single company should cast more than six votes.
 It is the responsibility of each company to determine which affiliated maintainers will vote.
 - Voting must be open for at least one week or until the required threshold is met.

 ## Changes to governance

 <!---
 TODO: Enumerate what, precisely, constitutes a change in governance.
 I think it's clear editing this file, in any significant way, would count.
-Adjusting at least certain things wrt to the maintainer lifecycle also would likely constitute a governance change because this would directly impact who is, and is not, able to vote as well as who may be eligable or not in the future.
+Adjusting at least certain things wrt to the maintainer lifecycle also would likely constitute a governance change because this would directly impact who is, and is not, able to vote as well as who may be eligible or not in the future.
 -->
 All changes to our governance model require a vote by the maintainers.
 The proposed change will be submitted as a PR against the K8sGateway community repository.
 Voting will proceed according to the rules established for simple conflict resolution, with the sole exception being the threshold for acceptance.